STAND. COM. REP. NO. 2993

 Your Committee has amended this measure by making technical, nonsubstantive amendments for the purposes of clarity and consistency.

-As affirmed by the record of votes of the members of your Committee on Human Services that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
-No. 1859, H.D.
-2, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
-No. 1859, H.D.
-2, S.D.
-1, and be referred to your Committee on Judiciary.
+As affirmed by the record of votes of the members of your Committee on Judiciary that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 2038, as amended herein, and recommends that it pass Third Reading in the form attached hereto as S.B.
+No. 2038, S.D.
+1.